Is your milk organic?

 - Enjoy hand-dipped or soft-serve ice cream at Karen’s Kountry Store, and shop farm-fresh products like milk, butter, and local products and produce.

-- Take a self-guided or guided tour of the farm with stops at the Milking Barn, Maternity Ward, Loafing Barn, and Calf Barn.
+- Take a self-guided or guided tour of the farm with stops at the original Milking Barn and Loafing Barn, Maternity Ward, and Calf Barn.

 - Visit during one of our many events.